Tewkesbury: Historical governance and town mayoralty

 The following table lists the Mayors of Tewkesbury between 1836 and 1973.
 After 1973 both Tewkesbury Borough and Tewkesbury Town Council have appointed the Borough Mayor and Town Mayor respectively.
 The date of the Mayors Election changed from November to May in 1947/48 during the term of office of J.O.
-Martin JP.
+Martin.

+Transport

 Railways

-Tewkesbury is served by Ashchurch for Tewkesbury railway station.
-It was the last mainline station in Gloucestershire to be reopened after British Rail was fragmented into Railtrack.
+Tewkesbury is served by Ashchurch for Tewkesbury railway station, located 2 mi east of the town centre.
+It is served by Great Western Railway services primarily operating between Worcester Foregate Street and Bristol Temple Meads with some services operating to London Paddington, Salisbury and Great Malvern.
+Limited CrossCountry services from Cardiff to Nottingham and Stansted also call.